cjratcliff/ml-compiled/docs/layers.rst

 Inception layer
 --------------------
-At each layer of a traditional CNN we can choose it to be either a convolutional or a pooling layer.
-If it is convolutional we then need to choose the kernel size (1x1, 3x3, 5x5 etc.).
-The inception module negates this choice by choosing them all and concatenating the results.
+Using convolutional layers means it is necessary to choose the kernel size (1x1, 3x3, 5x5 etc.).
+Inception layers negate this choice by using multiple convolutional layers with different kernel sizes and concatenating the results.

 Padding can ensure the different convolution sizes still have the same size of output.
 The pooling component can be concatenated by using a stride of length 1 for the pooling.